Qualifying for an Absentee Ballot

 Absentee/mail ballots are typically returned by mail or hand delivery, and the most common deadline for absentee/mail ballots to be returned, regardless of the method, is by the close of polls on Election Day.

-Thirty states require absentee/mail ballots returned by mail to be received on or before Election Day.
+- More than half of the states require absentee/mail ballots returned by mail to be received on or before Election Day.
 These are colloquially known as “received by” states.

-Nineteen states, Puerto Rico, the Virgin Islands and Washington, D.C. will accept and count a mailed ballot if it is received after Election Day but postmarked on or before (sometimes only before) Election Day.
+- A number of other states will accept and count a mailed ballot if it is received after Election Day but postmarked on or before (sometimes only before) Election Day.
 Because what constitutes a postmark is changing and less mail gets truly postmarked, many states will accept an Intelligent Mail barcode as evidence.
 These are colloquially known as “postmarked by” states.

 See Table 11: Receipt and Postmark Deadlines for Absentee/Mail Ballots for details.

-Which States Have Systems for Voters To Track Their Absentee/Mail Ballots?
+Which States Have Systems for Voters to Track Their Absentee/Mail Ballots?

 The 2009 Military and Overseas Voter Empowerment Act (MOVE) required states to develop a free access system by which military and overseas voters could determine whether their ballot had reached the election official and if the ballot had been counted.
 The MOVE Act also gave military and overseas voters additional options for returning ballots.